Petticoat Pilots: Biographies and Achievements of Irish Female Aviators 1909-1939 Volume One

 - Book Details

-This first of two volumes contains biographies of five Irish women who were at the cutting edge of the aeronautical revolution that swept these islands in the early twentieth century.
+This is the first of two volumes contains biographies of five Irish women who were at the cutting edge of the aeronautical revolution that swept these islands in the early twentieth century.
 Their stories are told against the backdrop of Irish economic, social and political life.
 Some enjoyed a lavish and aristocratic lifestyle, while for others it was a struggle.

 Violet Lambart married into the wealthy Belfast Dunville whisky family and took an interest in the Edwardian sport of balloon racing throughout Europe in the early years of the twentieth century.